Toledo, Washington: Arts and culture

 The residents of Toledo hold an annual "Big Toledo Community Meeting", or known locally as the "Big Meeting", to discuss ideas and plans for future events, to be informed of current projects within the town, and to hear about updates by local community and charitable organizations.
 The meeting began in 2011 as a way to invigorate the town after a large fire devastated a downtown historic building.
 Recent festivals and celebrations, such as a Santa Quad Parade and the New Year's Eve Giant Cheese Ball Drop, were developed based on proposals from the meeting.

 Festivals and events

-Toldeo celebrates the city's dairy farming history by hosting an annual Cheese Days festival, usually held in July.
-In 2021, the festival observed the 100th occasion that the event had been held since first beginning in 1919.
+Toledo celebrates the city's dairy farming history by hosting an annual Cheese Days festival, usually held in July.
+The festival began after the opening of a new cheese processing plant in 1919.
+A fire in 1945 decimated the factory but the yearly ceremonies continued.
+In 2021, the festival observed the 100th occasion that the event had been held, and it has continued to honor the tradition of providing cheese sandwiches that were first offered at the inaugural Cheese Days celebration.
 Since 1985, the festival has a grand marshal, titled as the Big Cheese, bestowed to an older and long-term resident of the community as an honor in recognition for their volunteer efforts.

 The Mt.
 St. Helens Bluegrass Festival is held annually in the city and features performances from bluegrass musicians from around the United States, including Appalachia and the Pacific Northwest.
 The festival is also known for its bluegrass quilting room.
 First debuting in 1984, the weekend event is usually held in August.